carlaiau/entain-poweruser/README.md

 - Responses are transformed into a CSV that matches the Betting Tracker template
 - Selectable provider: TAB (NZ) or Betcha (NZ)
 - Date-range selection for fetching statement activity
+- Regardless of date range, the query is capped at a maximum count of 2000

 ## Finding your Bearer Token